Hint1k/myapp/README.md

 General description of application: A web based application for couriers.
-It helps couriers to delivers goods in accordance with their individual tasks.
+It helps couriers to deliver goods in accordance with their individual tasks.

 Customer requirements: